parente/tott/doc/sessions/behave.rst

 .. code-block:: python

-    from ...model import Model
+    from model import Model

     def before_all(context):
         context.model = Model()

-Notice that this module assumes the game model is located two folders up and is a class called ``Model``.
-Add the following empty class to ``model.py`` to ensure the test setup doesn't die immediately the next time you run behave.
+For this import to succeed, you must add a class named ``Model`` to the ``model.py`` file in the root of the project.
+Add the following empty class to that file.

 .. code-block:: python